-The goals of this plan support the goals and objectives outlined in the ACCG Strategic Plan (2018) and Engagement Strategy (2019) and the principles and policies described in the ACCG Memorandum of Agreement (2020 update).
+The goals of this plan support the goals and objectives outlined in the ACCG Strategic Plan (2023-2028) and Engagement Strategy (2019) and the principles and policies described in the ACCG Memorandum of Agreement (2020 update).
 Communication, outreach and engagement, and education goals include the following:

 ACCG Participation.
-Increase, broaden, and renew participation in the ACCG at all levels and thereby expand its capacity.
+Maintain, and also increase, broaden, and renew participation in the ACCG at all levels and thereby expand its capacity.
+Continue to be a forum for providing information on topics relevant to ACCG’s mission.

 Public/Private Projects.
-Work through public and private entities to identify and support public- and private-lands projects.
+Support public- and private-lands projects.

 Local Partner.
 Function as an active and welcome partner in local watershed management projects.